gustavo-hms/pkgs/README.md

 This problem is even worse with Debian based distributions, since the program used to query the database (`apt-cache`) is different from the program used to install packages (`apt-get`).
 And it doesn't stop here: the names chosen for these programs are a usability bug by themselves.
 Think for a moment in the steps you take in a normal installation:

 - you need to query the database, so you start typing the first letters of the name of the first program (`apt-cache`), then hit `Tab` to let the shell autocompletes it for you.
-At this time, you have a break of expectations, realising the autocompletion got stuck at the `apt-` portion of the name since, well, the are two programs with the same prefix (and the two are used to manage packages).
+At this time, you have a break of expectations, realising the autocompletion got stuck at the `apt-` portion of the name since, well, the are two programs with the same prefix;

 - the second step is, then, the disambiguation: you tell the shell the program you really want is `apt-cache`;

 - the next step is the real query;

 - now, once you have found the package name, you proceed with the installation, typing the first letters of the name of the second program (`apt-get`) and hitting `Tab` to let the autocompletion does its magic.
 Then, once again, you get stuck at the same annoying `apt-` portion of the name, requiring an extra step of disambiguation.

+The `apt` program tries to solve at least this problem, offering a common abstraction for the underlying two programs, but it seems it still is a work in progress.

 ## Updating packages is a two step operation